phluid61/internet-drafts/http2-nak-frame/draft.md

 This document defines an extension to the Hypertext Transfer Protocol Version 2 (HTTP/2) that allows for non-destructive signalling of unsupported extension frames.

+**Note to Readers**

+The issues list for this draft can be found at https://github.com/phluid61/internet-drafts/labels/HTTP%2F2%20NAK%20Frame

+The most recent (often unpublished) draft is at http://phluid61.github.io/internet-drafts/http2-nak-frame/

 --- middle

 # Introduction